Tjommiboy/project_exam2_/README.md

 - Authenticated via `Authorization: Bearer <token>` header.
 - Venue managers are identified via a `venueManager: true` flag when registering.
+- 	•	Important: To register and log in, you must use an email ending with @stud.noroff.no.

 ---